sebastiankozub/CrAz4HomeOfficer/Readme.md

 };
 ```

+## Framework for Interactive Windows Service

+Simply creating and shaping some universal frame for similar solutions that with time could become standalone project.

 ## Invitation to Contribution

 Feel free to propose ideas, fork or clone.
 After forking this repository, you can make some changes to the project, and submit a Pull Request as practice.

 # TODO - List of tasks & ideas

-Excusme me for the mess below - kind of backlog, sticky notes and idea's log in one file ;)
+Excuse me me for mess below - it is kind of backlog, sticky notes and idea's log in one file ;)

 ## General improvments

-1. NoV-MVC: NoView MVC, SNoVC: service - no-view - contoller - create kind of windows service framework or pattern
+1. NoVMC - NoView-Model-Controller, SNoVC: service - no-view - contoller - create kind of windows service framework or pattern
+2. Additionally there is some plan to have view but basic plan is interactive process interactively not visible ;)

 ## Service tools/functionalities

 11. Better recording:
    - compression
    - efficiency
    - memory consumption
    - partial saving
    - multithreading
    - parallel processing
    - it is POC and generally PrintScreen > PNG FileStream > GIF FileStream is not the best idea